anthonyv1121/ajax-sort-table/README.md

 # ajax-sort-table
-Simple data table with AJAX with data sorting via an input field.
+Data table parsed from JSON with AJAX.
+Simple data sorting from a text input field.